 - Administer the estate by collating assets, paying off debts and distributing the remainder according to the Will.

 You may choose to do probate yourself, although this can be very time-consuming.
 Many people choose to appoint a solicitor to help them along the way.
 Even though this comes with a certain cost, it could save thousands of pounds in the long-run by greatly reducing any potential mistakes made in the process.
+See our Post “Should you use a lawyer to help administer an estate?” for more information.

 There are some circumstances in which you’ll definitely need a solicitor: